 Prerequisite: Anthropology 1 with a minimum grade of C or concurrent enrollment

-2068 HYBRID945111a W ARTB 322 ………...…..
+2068 HYBRID 9:45-11:10am W ARTB 322 ………...…..
 M. Waters

 Section 2068 is a Distance Education Hybrid course that includes online instruction and weekly on-campus meetings.
 This section will meet on campus every Wednesday from 9:45-11:10am in Art & Behavioral Science 322.
 You must attend the first class meeting or you may be dropped from the course.